pxc/gitbook/text/09_Reviewing_History_Git_Log/0_ Reviewing_History_Git_Log.markdown

 	| * | | a0e4a3d : updated grit gemspec
 	| * | | 7569d0d : including code from github updates

-Lastly, you can reverse the order of the log with the '--reverse' option.
+Lastly, you can reverse the order of the log with the `--reverse` option.

 [gitcast:c4-git-log]("GitCast #4: Git Log")